GStreamer/gstreamer/Playback+tutorial+1+Playbin+usage.markdown

 } GstPlayFlags;
 ```

-Later we are going to set some of `playbin2`'s flags.
+Later we are going to set some of `playbin`'s flags.
 We would like to
 have a handy enum that allows manipulating these flags easily, but since
-`playbin2` is a plug-in and not a part of the GStreamer core, this enum
+`playbin` is a plug-in and not a part of the GStreamer core, this enum
 is not available to us.
 The “trick” is simply to declare this enum in
-our code, as it appears in the `playbin2` documentation: `GstPlayFlags`.
+our code, as it appears in the `playbin` documentation: `GstPlayFlags`.
 GObject allows introspection, so the possible values for these flags can
 be retrieved at runtime without using this trick, but in a far more
 cumbersome